Meet Our Program Manager - Eden Stotsky-Himelfarb

 Q: What do you like about your job?

-A: When patients come to us, they’re nervous.
-I have a role to make them feel more comfortable, to help hold their hand.
-I help decrease patients’ anxieties before they come here.
-I’m easier to track down than some of the doctors and nurses who are in clinic all day.
+A: When patients come to us, they’re nervous, anxious and have many unanswered questions.
+I hope to make them feel more comfortable and to hold their hand on their cancer journey.
+My goal is to decrease patients’ anxieties before they come here.
+Also, I’m easier to track down than some of the doctors and nurses who are in clinic all day.
 I like being that middle person who can get answers quickly and get back to them.

 Q: What makes the Johns Hopkins Kimmel Cancer Center stand out?

-A: Our oncology team is extremely intelligent and has excellent bedside manner.
-You don’t always find those traits together, but I feel very strongly that all of our gastrointestinal oncologists are fantastic with patients.
+A: Our oncology team is extremely intelligent and forward thinking.
 The nursing team is outstanding at handling patients’ needs.
 We also have access to treatments that other places don’t.

 I don’t think you get that ‘big hospital’ feel when you walk into the Weinberg Building.
 Everyone from the valet to the security officers to the front desk is concerned with patient care.
-Patients are always amazed by how friendly people are, and they report in satisfaction surveys that they are very happy with the treatment they get.
+Patients are always amazed by how friendly people are.
 They feel their questions are answered and the followup care is good.